selfishprimate/gerillass-docs/content/docs/latest/breakpoint.md

 ## Examples

 {{< highlightwrap class="example">}}
 Simply call the mixin and **pass a custom value** to it.
-This code will apply styles only if your browser's viewport is equal to `320px`.
+The code below will apply styles only if your browser's viewport is equal to `320px`.
 {{< highlight scss >}}
 .element{
     @include gls-breakpoint(320px) {